 Abstract:

 Increased biofuel production has prompted concerns about the environmental tradeoffs of biofuels compared to petroleum-based fuels.
 Biofuel production, in general, and feedstock production, in particular, is under increased scrutiny.
-Societal scrutiny derives from fear of depleting rural water supplies through activities such as irrigation for large-scale agricultural production.
-Water footprinting has been proposed as a possible clear and comprehensive measure to evaluate water use with regards to these concerns
+Water footprinting has been proposed as a possible complete measure to evaluate water use with regards to concerns about depleting rural water supplies through activities such as irrigation for large-scale agricultural production.

-Existing water footprinting literature examining these concerns has often been limited in several key aspects.
-Key limitations include complete assessments across multiple water stocks (e.g., vadose zone, surface, and ground water stocks), geographical resolution of water footprinting data, representation of many agricultural feedstocks, and flexibility to perform scenario analysis.
-We developed a model called BioSpatial H2O to address some of these limitations.
+Water footprinting literature has often been limited in one or more of the several key aspects: complete assessment across multiple water stocks (e.g., vadose zone, surface, and ground water stocks), geographical resolution of data, consistent representation of many feedstocks, and flexibility to perform scenario analysis.